Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Understanding Cloud Pricing Models

 Amazon Web Services (AWS) provides Amazon EC2 Spot Instances, which enable businesses to bid on unused EC2 capacity.
 The enterprises specify the maximum price they are willing to pay, and the instances are launched if the market price for that capacity falls below the maximum price.
 If the spot price rises above the customer's bid, AWS can terminate the instances with a two-minute notice.
 AWS provides spot EC2 instances with discounts of up to 90\% off on-demand prices \cite{bib13}.

-Google Cloud Platform (GCP) provides Preemptible VMs with discounts of up to 91\% off regular prices.
-Enterprises, like AWS, bid for unused capacity and, if successful, receive preemptible instances.
-Preemptible VMs, on the other hand, have a maximum lifetime of 24 hours and can be terminated by GCP with a 30-second warning \cite{bib14}.
+Google Cloud Platform (GCP) provides Spot VMs (the successor to Preemptible VMs) with discounts of up to 91\% off regular prices.
+Unlike the legacy Preemptible VMs which had a maximum lifetime of 24 hours, Spot VMs have no maximum runtime and are only terminated when GCP needs to reclaim capacity.
+Spot VMs can be terminated with a 30-second warning \cite{bib14}.

 Microsoft Azure provides Spot Virtual Machines, which allow businesses to bid on unused VMs.
 If the customer's bid is accepted, the virtual machines can be accessed for up to 30 minutes at a time \cite{bib15}.
 The customer is then charged at the hourly rate associated with the bid price.
 Spot instances, however, are not suitable for mission-critical workloads because they can be terminated at any time.